Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

 \section{Modeling the IP Address Pool}

-Here, we present a comprehensive framework for modeling secure IP address allocation.
-Towards this, we propose statistical models for tenant behavior (resource allocation and latent configuration), algorithms for allocation policies, and descriptions of the threat models under which adversaries might exploit cloud resources.
+Here, we present a comprehensive, novel framework for modeling secure IP address allocation.
+Towards this, we propose statistical models for tenant behavior (resource allocation and latent configuration), describe algorithms for allocation policies (including our proposed \textit{IP Scan Segmentation} policy), and define threat models under which adversaries might exploit cloud resources.
 In each case, our methodology is informed by prior works, and validated based on real-world allocation and configuration datasets. \textit{Note: } a reference of symbols used throughout the paper can be found in \autoref{sec:symbols}.